 If your fur baby is your adventure side-kick too, then you’ll most likely be scoping out dog-friendly hikes for your Southern Utah road trip.
-It isn’t common that you’ll come across a slot canyon suitable for dogs due to narrow passageways and crowds.
-But luckily for the both of you, the Big Horn Canyon is a perfect dog-friendly slot canyon.
+It isn’t common that you’ll come across a slot canyon suitable for dogs due to narrow passageways and crowds, but luckily for the both of you, the Big Horn Canyon in Escalante is a perfect dog-friendly slot canyon!

 If you don’t have a dog I’m positive you’ll still enjoy this hike if you’re looking for a new slot canyon to explore that is away from the crowds.